Larwive/RNNLGGnet/README.md

 Moreover, the time between the record time and the actual parkinson disease's contraction might be too long, thus not having parkinson's disease's specific marks.

+# Repository files

+- Preprocessing
+    - `concatenate_HOSP.py` concatenates `edf` files from the used dataset (not public).
+Can be useful as a base for other databases.
+    - `edf_preprocessing.py` preprocesses `edf` files and store the results as `fif` files.
+    - `edf_to_dat.py` preprocesses `edf` files and store results as `dat` files while distributing the files to ensure label distribution in the cross-validation groups.
+    - `explore.py` helps exploring the channels of each raw data file.
+    - `preprocess.py` contains the code to preprocess data.
+- Training
+    - `cross_validation.py` is in charge of the cross-validations.
+Based from `LGGnet`'s repository.
+    - `main.py` is the code to run to train models.
+Based from `LGGnet`'s repository.
+    - `model.py` defines the models (`LGGnet`, `RNNLGGnet`, `ResNet`).
+Based from `LGGnet`'s repository.
+    - `prepare_data.py` prepares the data for cross-validations.
+Based from `LGGnet`'s repository.
+    - `train.py` provides the functions used by `cross_validation.py` for training.
+Based from `LGGnet`'s repository.
+    - `utils.py` has miscellaneous tools.
+Based from `LGGnet`'s repository.
+- Checking/Visualising
+    - `compare.py` evaluates the performances of multiple models.
+    - `visualize.py` and `visualize_fif.py` plot `hdf` and `fif` files.
+Their purpose is not relevant enough as for now.
+- Other
+    - `example.py` gives an example usage code of a model trained using this repository.
+- Sawtooth waves
+    - `ConceFT.py` contains the code aiming to do the calculations from https://iopscience.iop.org/article/10.1088/1361-6579/ad66aa.
+It's purpose was to use it for detection of sawtooth waves but the execution time is too long in the current state.
+The parameters are therefore not tuned for sawtooth waves.
+Check the article for more details.
+    - `stw_psd.py` was meant to find a way to detect sawtooth waves using PSD.

+# What's next

+RBD should be detectable using simple signal processing.
+I didn't have the time to clearly search for an efficient way.
+But before searching such a way, I would advise to retrain `LGGnet` or `ResNet` on a single dataset containing subjects suffering from RBD or not in order to be sure these models can effectively detect RBD.

+Sawtooth waves seem to be the way to know whether a sufferer from RBD will detect a future Parkinson's disease.
+I am imagining a check of the frequency of occurrences or the length of these waves.
+There are unfortunately not enough work done for detection of these waves.